OfficeDev/office-js-docs-pr.zh-cn/docs/develop/create-sso-office-add-ins-nodejs.md

         showMessage("No one is signed into Office.
 But you can use many of the add-ins functions anyway.
 If you want to sign in, press the Get OneDrive File Names button again.");
         break;
     case 13002:
-        // OfficeRuntime.auth.getAccessToken was called with the allowConsentPrompt
+        // Office.auth.getAccessToken was called with the allowConsentPrompt
         // option set to true.
 But, the user aborted the consent prompt. showMessage("You can use many of the add-ins functions even though you have not granted consent.
 If you want to grant consent, press the Get OneDrive File Names button again."); break;